afaisst/spherex_cube_simulator/README.md

 * spherex_filter_name: the SPHEREx filter name as listed in the SPHEREx filter file (e.g., "spherex_lvf1_m1")
 * output_name: name of the output FITS image and truth catalogs (e.g., "test.fits")
 * params: a Python dictionary containing the parameters to create the simulated image (see below)

+The scripts saves the image in a FITS file (one HDU per filter, see below) as well as "truth catalogs" with the namig convention "[output_name]_[SPHEREx filter].csv".
+The images are in units of MJy/sr. The truth catalog contains the IDENT (ID used by the GalSim COSMOS shape catalog) as well as the input coordinates (RA/DEC) and fluxes (in units of the image as well as AB magnitude).

 The simulation parameter dictionary contains information on how to create the simualted image as well as the path to the external catalogs.
 Here is an example for the "params" dictionary